coreymaps/cs/content/project/herbicide/index.md

 ---
 title: Herbicide drift from Israel to Gaza
-summary: Remote sensing of decreases in normalized difference vegetation index (NDVI) coincident with Israeli military spraying of herbicide along the Gaza siege perimeter
+summary: Remote sensing of decreases in normalized difference vegetation index (NDVI) coincident with Israeli military spraying of herbicide along the Gaza siege perimeter.

-draft: true
+draft: false

 tags:
 - Landsat